Arvnd147/OCR-App/README.md

 # OCR-App

+make changes here
+new version of the app is available
 A simple image to text conversion application using OCR.

 I've used Google's open-source library - pytesseract for OCR and python-Flask framework for server side scripting.